 At the heart of the Meteor, there is a brand new, 349cc, air-oil cooled engine that produces not as much power as one would hope.
 However, that exhaust note that the bike gives off is distinctively Royal Enfield.

-When speaking of the tech, the bike is equipped with USB ports, Smartphone connectivity, a Tripper navigation system, and LED lights.
+As for the tech, the bike is equipped with USB ports, Smartphone connectivity, a Tripper navigation system, and LED lights.
 So although the tech isn't groundbreaking, it is a decent amount for such a budget-friendly bike.

 The price of this bike is dependent on which colourway you choose, starting at £3,879 (including a 3-year roadside cover and warranty) the dent in your pocket will be significantly smaller when you compared it to other bikes on this list.